Herman Miller’s newest office chair is built for your off hours

 The history of design for gamers

 Gaming is begging for a high-design makeover, and it has been for well over a decade.
 But gamers are a different breed from Herman Miller’s normal customer who appreciates good design and is willing to pay a premium for it.
 Gamers still live in an industrial design aesthetic born in the mid aughts—and frankly, it can be pretty tacky.
-They build PCs with acrylic cases and rainbow colored glowing lights to show off the processors inside and make them glow.
+They build PCs with acrylic cases and rainbow colored glowing lights to show off the processors inside and make them glimmer.
 They opt for headsets that are chunky and superfluously mechanical.

 As for the chairs they sit in: Google “gaming chair” right now, and you’ll see a plethora of options that are all some variation on “race car seats on legs.”
 Hop onto Twitch streams, where gamers broadcast their play for hours on end, and you’ll spot race chair after race chair—and no, these streamers aren’t (usually) even playing racing simulations like Forza or Gran Turismo.